onespacemedia/cms/docs/publication-control.md

 But if your model inherits from PageBase or SearchMetaBase, a custom manager for it should inherit from the corresponding manager, in case extra features get added to the helper model and/or manager.
 </aside>

-It will only return offline objects in a queryset if any of the following things are true:
+It will only return offline objects in a queryset if _any_ of the following things are true:

 * The current request's user is a staff user, _and_ the `preview` GET parameter in the URL is non-empty (e.g. `?preview=1`).
 This allows administrators to preview offline objects.
+* The value of the `preview` GET parameter matches a hash of the current path and your `settings.SECRET_KEY` (this is a simplification of, but not entirely unlike, how it actually works).
+This is used by `OnlineBase` to implement its `get_preview_url()` method.
 * The current request's path matches a regular expression in the `settings.PUBLICATION_URLS` tuple.
 One of these will probably be `^admin/` in your configuration, for obvious reasons.

 Sometimes you might want to exclude objects automatically based on other criteria.